Psychic Self-Regulation for Children

 At the age of 11-13 years, children actively accumulate basic knowledge about the world around them.
-Some of them begin to master harmony; this is related to formation of the emotionogenic structures of the organism and child’s search for harmony in relationships with other people and with the world.
+Some of them begin to master harmony; this is related to formation of the emotionogenic structures of the organism and the child’s search for harmony in relationships with other people and with the world.

-Taking this into account, the instructor has to provide children with information on all questions important to them, help to develop their creative abilities, form in them a benevolent attitude toward the world.
+Taking this into account, the instructor has to provide children with information on all questions important to them, help to develop their creative abilities, form in them a benevolent attitude towards the world.
 It is important that students learn about their possibilities in life and receive an opportunity to try themselves in different kinds of activity.

 The adolescent age is the stage when intensive physical and psychic development of the child takes place.

 Especially significant are anatomo-physiological changes related to puberty (this is a complex series of anatomic, physiological, and psychological changes).
 The puberty process and quick growth of the body increase in adolescents their psychical vulnerability and excitability.
 In the social environment, the requirements to children, when they reach adolescent age, become higher.
 It can present difficulties for them due to their lack of life experience.
 In such a case, they may exhibit unstable emotions and behavior.

 The instructor has to take all these problems into account when creating the program for classes.

 For creating our program of work, we used the course of psychic self-regulation for adults (its first part, prior to work with the chakras) and the experience of work with children accumulated in the School of Dr.Antonov.

 Our classes also included some methods of Hatha Yoga and wrestling, ethical conversations, etc.